bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/react-js/react-part-3-component-hierarchies.md

 The possible usage for {props.children} are:

 - Grouping unknown number of similar elements into a parent element.
-- You don’t know elements ahead of the time.
+- You don't know elements ahead of the time.
 - The nested structure that needs a wrapper.

 ### Using Third-Party Components like Reactstrap